ringcentral/ringcentral-embeddable/README.md

 ## Introduction

-This is an out-of-the-box embeddable web application built using the RingCentral JS Widget library.
+This is an out-of-the-box embeddable web application that developers can use to integrate RingCentral services to their web applications with few codes.

 Built with: